freedomofpress/securedrop-docs/docs/journalist/exporting_printing.rst

    |screenshot_export_file|

 #.
 If you have not already unlocked your Export Device, you will be prompted for the password configured for this Export Device.
 #.
 Once you see a message informing you that the export was successfully completed, you can safely unplug the Export Device.
-Alternatively, you can leave the drive plugged in and export additional files.
+Alternatively, you can leave the drive plugged in and export additional files or transcripts.

 .. _exporting_transcripts: